rkmetzl/sharks/readme.md

 Contributions:
 =========

-A special thanks to my coworker and good friend Michael for his thoughts on this.
+A special thanks to my coworker and good friend Michael for his thoughts on this.<br>
 You can find him here: http://github.com/desperatethelark

 There are TONS of small discrepancies between these time formats.
 I have tried to handle all that I could, but I'm sure I missed some obvious ones.
 Cloning/pull requests would be best, but if you have an idea and no gumption, an email to me would be neat.